magicmark/fullstack-dev-scripts/README.md

 # ![Fullstack Dev Scripts](logo.gif)

-A collection of scripts/snippets/cheat sheets I use during full stack development.
+A collection of scripts/snippets/etc I use during full stack development.

+(I still use [tldr pages](https://tldr.sh/) as a cheat sheet for specific tooling examples.
+The commands listed below are means to an end.)

 ## npm/yarn package managment